Bilgay Izci Balserak

 Research Interest:

 Dr. Izci Balserak’s research focuses on women's health (including childbearing and midlife women) with an emphasis on sleep disturbances, circadian rhythms, clock genes and their relevance to adverse health outcomes (i.e. cardiometabolic health outcomes).
-Her specific research attention is dedicated to (1) assessing the sleep-related determinants of adverse maternal and perinatal outcomes (i.e. pre-eclampsia, gestational diabetes and intrauterine growth retardation), (2) identifying the risk factors for sleep-disordered breathing (SDB), (3) producing a screening tool for SDB in the pregnant population, (4)identifying circadian genes associated with adverse health outcomes and (5) developing behavioral interventions to prevent sleep-related metabolic adverse health outcomes.
+Her specific research attention is dedicated to (1) assessing the sleep-related determinants of adverse maternal and perinatal outcomes (i.e. pre-eclampsia, gestational diabetes and intrauterine growth retardation), (2) identifying the risk factors for sleep-disordered breathing (SDB), (3) producing a screening tool for SDB in the pregnant population, (4)identifying circadian genes associated with adverse health outcomes and (5) using a behavioral sleep intervention called "BETTER" to prevent sleep-related metabolic adverse health outcomes.

-Her current work aims to determine whether an increased risk of gestational diabetes mellitus is associated with circadian genes, SDB, short sleep duration and low percentage of delta power (slow wave sleep).
-The secondary aim is to examine whether SDB is associated with increased inflammatory biomarkers such as IL-6 and CRP.
+She currently is performing a Randomized Control Trial (RCT), which is the best study design.
+This RCT aims to improve sleep and prevent adverse pregnancy and infant outcomes including gestational diabetes mellitus, pre-term delivery etc. These are associated with circadian genes, SDB, short & long sleep duration, and low percentage of delta power (slow wave sleep).
+The secondary aim is to examine whether intervention is associated with decreased inflammatory biomarkers such as IL-6 and CRP.

 Qualifications of a Student:

-Nursing, psychology, biology, premed and engineering students are encouraged to apply for this unique position; however, any serious applicant will be considered.
+Nursing, psychology, biology, premed and biomedical engineering students are encouraged to apply for this unique position; however, any serious applicant will be considered.
 The most preferred qualification is reliability and paying careful attention to details.
-Prefer experience with proficient computer skills (e.g., Microsoft office, RedCap, MatLap); experience interacting with pregnant women, good communication skills.
-This student will work closely with the Research Assistant and Dr. Izci Balserak to support the activities of the project.
+Prefer experience with proficient computer skills (e.g., Microsoft office, RedCap, R, MatLap); experience interacting with pregnant women; and good communication skills.
+This student will work closely with the research coordinator and Dr. Izci Balserak to support the activities of the project.

 Brief Summary of what is expected from the student: